lexatlas-org/.github/profile/README.md

 ## LexAtlas: AI-Powered Legal Assistant for U.S. Regulations

-**LexAtlas** is an intelligent, multi-agent legal assistant designed to help users understand which U.S. state-level laws and regulations apply to their projects.
-It identifies legal risks, recommends next steps, and generates clear legal-technical summaries based on natural language input.
+**LexAtlas** is an intelligent, multi-agent legal assistant designed to help users identify which U.S. state-level laws and regulations may apply to their projects.
+It transforms legal complexity into actionable insights by extracting relevant regulations, highlighting potential compliance risks, and generating human-readable legal-technical summaries based on natural language input.

-LexAtlas is a submission for the [Microsoft AI Agents Hackathon](https://microsoft.github.io/AI_Agents_Hackathon/), showcasing how multi-agent AI systems can simplify legal compliance in complex, regulated environments.
+LexAtlas is a submission for the [Microsoft AI Agents Hackathon](https://microsoft.github.io/AI_Agents_Hackathon/), demonstrating how multi-agent AI systems can improve legal situational awareness in complex, regulated environments.

 ---